NeverDie-iOS/NeverDie-iOS/README.md

 ### Hello, I'm Hyunsoo 😎
 Thank you for visiting my GitHub!

-I am an enthusiastic individual from South Korea 🇰🇷, passionate about iOS development and Swift .
+I'm a passionate individual from South Korea 🇰🇷, with a keen interest in iOS development and Swift .

 I love football and baseball, and I am always eager to try new things to grow and improve.